-You should be aware that there are also several important statutory obligations upon landlords as explained in the separate 'Safety Requirements' and 'Other relevant law and regulation' guides.
+You should be aware that there are also several important statutory obligations upon landlords as explained later in this guide.

 It is very important to use an up-to-date and properly drafted tenancy agreement and to ensure that the form used is relevant to your particular let.
 It may be that your mortgagee, or superior lessor or landlord, will require certain terms to be inserted.
 If you are in any doubt you should speak to your solicitor.
 Subject to that we will provide a form of agreement which is regularly reviewed and updated by specialist lawyers.
-The cost to you is set out in our 'Terms and Conditions' Additional Charges.
+The cost to you is set out in the 'Terms and Conditions: Your Agreement' Additional Charges.
 We cannot accept responsibility for a tenancy agreement (or for any other documents) introduced by another party (e.g. by you, a tenant, a relocation company, or a solicitor) and which we have not prepared.

-You will need to decide on the term of the tenancy, our recommended initial term is for a minimum term of six months and a maximum term of twelve months.
+You will need to decide on the term of the tenancy, our recommended initial term is for twelve months.
 The longer the term the longer the period for which you can rely on the rental income (assuming the tenant does not default).
 However you may have reasons for wanting to recover the property within a particular time frame and it is also important to bear in mind that the landlord is unable to increase the rental during a contractual term.